My name is Lix.

 Sadly, some time in my teens, I sold the Freestyler to ‘upgrade’ and join in my friends who had all moved on to MTB.
 I convinced myself it was a sacrifice I had to make, just part of growing up.
 BIG IDIOT!
 Riding just wasn’t the same after that.
 But I guess it takes time to learn that growing up is a foolish aspiration.

-I’m pretty sure that complex freestyle move in the pic below is called the ”WTF?”… and I have no idea what I was thinking with that handlebar gradient (!?)… but how hardcore is that coaster arm swinging free?
+I’m pretty sure that complex freestyle move in the pic below ought to have been named the ”WTF?”.
+I have no idea what I was thinking with that handlebar gradient (!?) and apparently, on this particular occasion, having my coaster brake actually attached was deemed unnecessary (yeah, Dad, I’m not sure where I left your socket set, sorry about that!).
 Looking at the chrome forks, the pic must have been taken after ’the incident’*, indicating I’d probably just recently turned 9.
 I’ve just recently built a custom 1986 Healing Freestyler as a tribute to my original bike and the fun we had together.

 Fast forward a quarter of a century and here I am living in Brisbane, Australia as an artist, designer and musician.
 As a compulsive over-achiever running 3 businesses, in early 2011 the necessity for stress management became a priority.
 And hence it came, like a bolt from the blue, I wanted to feel as free as I had when I was riding my BMX.
 I needed a BMX, not any BMX, AN 80s BMX!
 Buy one?
 Nahhhhh, BUILD ONE!
 Or two… or three…

-From restoring and re-building came a love of customising, a way to integrate my penchant for design into my love of old school BMX.
-And so evolved LixBMX.com, a place to encapsulate all that I love about old school BMX from style to pure unadulterated…
+From restoring and re-building came a love of customising, a way to integrate my penchant for design into my love for these crazy beautiful little machines.
+And so evolved LixBMX.com, a place to encapsulate all that I love about vintage and contemporary BMX from style to pure unadulterated…

 My design studio WEALTH & HELLBEING CREATIVE.